top of page

 More Dessert in Asheville—A Local’s Perspective

 Sweets have been on my mind lately.
 I think it's post-holiday withdrawal.
-Where has all the hot cocoa gone, I ask you?
+Where has all the hot cocoa gone?
 Where are my sugar plums and figgy Christmas puddings?
-In this long, cold stretch of January, those warm days of patisseries and chocolate seem like nothing but a hopeful fantasy.
+In this long, cold stretch of January, those warm days of patisseries and steaming chocolate seem like nothing but a fantasy.

-Whether it's an after-dinner treat or the perfect spot for some R&R amidst your tour of the Paris of the South, here are assembled some of the best dessert spots in Asheville, for any occasion.
+Whether it's an after-dinner treat or the perfect spot for some R&R amidst your tour of the Paris of the South, here I've assembled some of the best dessert spots in Asheville for any occasion.

 Image from Unsplash